DEFRA/software-development-standards/docs/processes/github_access.md

 If you will no longer be the administrator for a repository, you will need to identify a replacement and make them the administrator.

+## Archiving repositories

+When a repository that you administer is no longer being maintained, you should request that it be archived.
+This can be done by contacting the relevant organisation owners.

+We typically archive repositories rather than deleting them, as the code they contain may still be of value.

 Repositories without an administrator will be archived by the organisation owners.

+Repositories that have been inactive for 24 months or more will be archived by the organisation owners.

+If an archived repository has an associated SonarQube Cloud project then that will be deleted by the organisation owners.
+Projects will also be deleted if they haven't been analysed for 24 months or more.

 ## Access removal